TwigGlenn4/ore_info/README.md

 # Ore Info [ore_info]

-The Ore Info mod creates a menu to view the depth and rarity of groups in which ores spawn.
+The Ore Info mod creates a menu to view the depth and rarity of groups in which ores generate.
 Created by TwigGlenn4

 ## Usage